BMI Regional to scrap five routes

 Only last week the airline announced a new route from Newcastle to Brussels.
 It also launched services between Aberdeen and Oslo on Monday.

-The business was carved out of BMI in May last year, after the larger airline was taken over by British Airways owner IAG.'A shame'
+The business was carved out of BMI in May last year, after the larger airline was taken over by British Airways owner IAG.

 Edinburgh Airport chief executive Gordon Dewar said: "We can confirm that BMI Regional will close their operational base at Edinburgh Airport from January.